asdfractal/clockwerks-catalogue/README.md

 # Clockwerk's Catalogue

 A small web app designed to allow users to create a list of their favourite heroes from the game 'DOTA 2'.
+Users can also create a small profile with a biography and information related to the game, as well as attach personal notes to their favourite heroes.

+This is a website developed for Code Institute milestone project 3.

+## Contents:
+* User Experience
+    * Project Goals
+    * Target Audience Goals
+    * Site Owner Goals
+    * User Stories
+    * Requirements
+    * Expectations
+* Design Choices
+    * Colours
+    * Fonts
+    * Icons
+    * CSS
+    * Images
+    * Wireframes
+    * Code Styling
+* Information Architecture
+* Features
+    * Implemented Features
+    * Planned Features
+* Technologies Used
+    * Languages
+    * Tools & Libraries
+* Testing & Bugs
+* Development & Deployment
+    * Local Development and Set-Up
+    * Heroku Deployment
+* Credits
+    * Images
+* Acknowledgements
+* Disclaimer

 ## User Experience